awsdocs/aws-batch-user-guide/doc_source/batch_sns_tutorial.md

 # Tutorial: Sending Amazon Simple Notification Service Alerts for Failed Job Events<a name="batch_sns_tutorial"></a>

 In this tutorial, you configure a CloudWatch Events event rule that only captures job events where the job has moved to a `FAILED` status\.
-At the end of this tutorial, you can submit a job to this job queue to test that you have configured your Amazon SNS alerts correctly\.
+At the end of this tutorial, you can optionally also submit a job to this job queue\.
+This is to test that you have configured your Amazon SNS alerts correctly\.

 ## Prerequisites<a name="batch_sns_prereq"></a>

 This tutorial assumes that you have a working compute environment and job queue that are ready to accept jobs\.
-If you do not have a running compute environment and job queue to capture events from, follow the steps in [Getting Started with AWS Batch](Batch_GetStarted.md) to create one\.
+If you don't have a running compute environment and job queue to capture events from, follow the steps in [Getting Started with AWS Batch](Batch_GetStarted.md) to create one\.

 ## Step 1: Create and Subscribe to an Amazon SNS Topic<a name="batch_sns_create_topic"></a>